remaro-network/auv_profeat/README.md

 - [Acknowledgements](#acknowledgements)

 ## Set-up
-To set up the artifact, safe the .zip file in your home directory and run the following.
+To set up the artifact, save the .zip file in your home directory and run the following.
 ```Bash
 unzip auv_profeat.zip
 cd ~/prism